University of Michigan

 The lowest level of the infill accommodates the high-tech requirements of researchers investigating mobility, such as lofty ceilings for motion capture cameras and overhead harnesses, along with recessed floor pits for equipment and vibration isolation.

-Atop the new infill, a skylight penthouse floods the space with daylight, while in the existing building, the original windows — a hallmark of modernity for the historic structure — are once again accessible.
-Ballinger’s transformations of the building, now called the Kinesiology Building, have revived Albert Kahn’s spirit of innovation.
+Atop the new infill, a skylight floods the space with daylight.
+Ballinger’s transformation of the building, now called the Kinesiology Building, has revived Albert Kahn’s spirit of innovation.

 hear more from the University of Michigan faculty & students